SPAAM-community/wss-summer-school/docs/2025/denbi-registration.md

 # Registration for deNBI Cloud

-!> **These instructions are from the 2024 edition of the summer school may be out of date.
-They will be updated prior the 2025 edition.**

 For the 2025 edition of the summer school, we will again be using cloud computing nodes kindly provided by the German [deNBI infrastructure](https://www.denbi.de/cloud).

 For the use of the computing nodes you will need to sign up for the services.